Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: The Role of Energy Management Strategies (EMS)

 \subsection{The Shift from Single-Train to Multi-Train Simulation}

-Previously, research done in \cite{energy_efficient_train_control, single_train_trajectory_optimisation} focused predominantly on single-train trajectory optimisation to solve these efficiency problems.
+Earlier research \cite{energy_efficient_train_control, single_train_trajectory_optimisation} focused predominantly on single-train trajectory optimisation.
 These studies successfully derived the theoretical limits of mechanical energy consumption for an individual vehicle, typically by optimising the sequence of maximum acceleration, cruising, coasting, and maximum braking phases.

-However, recent literature argues that this approach is fundamentally flawed for heavy-duty applications because it operates in a "grid-blind" assumption.
-Single-train models treat the traction network as an infinite power source.
-Because the models proposed by early authors do not account for the presence of other vehicles within the same electrical sector, they cannot predict or prevent the simultaneous traction overloads discussed in \ref{electrification_systems}.
-Critics highlight that a grid-blind simulation might generate a theoretically perfect eco-driving profile that mathematically dictates maximum acceleration for a passenger train at the exact moment a heavy freight train is dragging the network voltage down, rendering the profile operationally hazardous.
+However, more recent literature argues that this approach is limited for heavy-duty applications because it operates under a "grid-blind" assumption: single-train models treat the traction network as an infinite power source.
+Because such models do not account for the presence of other vehicles within the same electrical sector, they cannot predict or prevent the simultaneous traction overloads discussed in Section \ref{sec:power_quality}.
+A grid-blind simulation may generate a theoretically optimal eco-driving profile that mathematically dictates maximum acceleration for a passenger train at the exact moment a heavy freight train is dragging the network voltage down, rendering the profile operationally hazardous.